LoganathanBCA/Government-Arts-College-Autonomous-Salem-7-Results-Scraper/README.md

 - **Random Order of Student Papers:**
   The order of subjects and the presence of arrears varied between students, making it challenging to extract marks consistently for each subject.

+---

-## Fork and Contribute
+## 🤝 Fork and Contribute

-- Suggestions for improvement are welcome!
+- 💡 Suggestions for improvement are welcome!
-- You can fork this repository and contribute by:
+- You can help by:
-  - Creating a user interface (UI) for easier operation.
+  - 🖥️ Creating a user interface (UI)
-  - Exploring better ways to automate screenshots, such as scrolling and capturing the full page or handling minimized windows.
+  - 📸 Improving screenshot automation
-  - How to implement percentage, ranking and many more
+  - 📈 Adding percentage, ranking, and more
-  - Improving the extraction logic to handle more edge cases.
+  - 🧩 Enhancing extraction logic for edge cases

 Feel free to submit pull requests or open issues for discussion.

+---

-## License
+## 📜 License

 This project is for educational and automation purposes.